NEU-DSG/word-vector-interface/docker/README.md

 [INFO] shiny-server - Error getting worker: Error: The application exited during initialization.
 ```

 ...the Shiny app may have run out of memory as it tried to load all the "public" word vector models.
-If it's not possible to switch to a computer with more RAM available, you can find out how much memory is available by running this command:
+If it’s not possible to switch to a computer with more RAM available, you can find out how much memory is available by running this command:

 ```shell
 docker info